gregorvilkner/VibeCon-SMIP---How-to-Vibe-Code-on-ThinkIQ/docs/QUICKSTART.md

 >   }
 > }
 > ```
->
-> The tool returns every measurement quantity in the SoR as a flat
-> list, each row including its full `measurementUnits` array with the
-> `conversionOffset` and `conversionMultiplier` fields needed to do
-> real numeric unit conversions client-side.
-No parameters.
->
-> Follow the conventions in this repo — the smoke-test `get_libraries`
-> tool is the shape to copy.
-Make all three edits in one pass.

 That's it.
-The LLM, with the whole repo in context, will follow the `get_libraries` pattern across the three files the registry fans out to.
-There's no manual "now write the method, now register it, now add the MCP wrapper" — the prompt is the spec; the edits are derived.
+Notice what's *not* in the prompt: no "follow the conventions in this repo," no "the smoke-test `get_libraries` tool is the shape to copy," no "make all three edits in one pass."
+Those would be cheats — hand-holding the LLM through the meta-pattern.
+With the whole repo in context, the LLM reads the existing `get_libraries` tool, infers the convention itself, and ports it to the new query.
+The prompt is the intent ("I want to build a unit converter"); the edits are derived.

 (*Why this query and not a simpler `quantities { id displayName }`?
 Because this is the exact tool that powers the worked unit-converter